Posts

 Image

-Silver Convention is best known for their worldwide disco smash ‘Fly robin fly’.
+Silver Convention are best known for their worldwide disco smash ‘Fly robin fly’.
 It was initially called 'Run rabbit run', but when German producers Silvester Levay and Michael Kunze heard a song on the radio called 'Run rabbit', they changed it into 'Fly robin fly'.
 The song with the sparse vocals, funky bass, hammering piano and repeating violins went to number one on the Billboard Hot 100 in 1975.
 After topping the American and English charts, Levay and Kunze chose vocalists Linda G. Thompson, Ramona Wulf and Penny McLean to be permanent members of Silver Convention.
-The next year they had another huge hit with the title track off their second album, ‘Get up and boogie’.
+The next year they had another huge hit with the title track from their second album, ‘Get up and boogie’.
 Then success started to fade.
 Their concept album ‘Madhouse’ (when American Rhonda Heath replaced Thompson) brought only a minor hit single with ‘Everybody's talkin' 'bout love’.
-The group's 1977 single ‘Telegram’, chosen to represent Germany in the Eurovision Song Contest, on
+The group's 1977 single ‘Telegram’, chosen to represent Germany in the Eurovision Song Contest,

 Smooth Sailing: September Moods & Laid-Back Grooves